Course Catalog

 5 units

-Intermediate statistical methods widely used in psychology (e.g., n-way, ANOVA, ANCOVA, multiple-comparison, repeated-measures, nested-designs, correlational analysis, bivariate regression), corresponding SAS programs, and elements of measurement theory.
-Prerequisite(s): course 3 or 100.
-(General Education Code(s): Q.)
+Intermediate statistical methods widely used in psychology (e.g., ANOVA, ANCOVA, multiple-comparisons, bivariate correlation, multiple regression, repeated-measures), corresponding SPSS or R programs, and elements of measurement theory.
+Prerequisite(s): PSYC 100.

 PSYC 182